VR-BCI-Application-Team/eeg-motor-imagery/README.md

 **Notes:** ⚠️ *This document is under construction, please raise issues if you need anything.*

 # The dataset
-We've preprocessed the BCI IV 2a and trunked it into event.
+We've preprocessed the BCI IV 2a and trunked it into `event`.

 # How to train
 Install requirements